Skip to main content

 • tachyphylaxis (associated with long-term use or overdose)

-Symptoms of an overdose may be: Hypertension, tachycardia, palpitations, cardiac arrhythmia, cardiac arrest, sweating, agitation, convulsion, mydriasis, nausea, vomiting, cyanosis, fever, spasms, circulatory collapse, pulmonary oedema, respiratory disorders, psychic disorders, drowsiness, paleness, miosis, decrease in body temperature, bradycardia, shock-like hypotension, apnoea and coma.
-In children, in particular, overdose often causes dominating central nervous effects with convulsions and coma, bradycardia, apnoea as well as hypertension possibly followed by hypotension.
+Symptoms of an overdose may be: Hypertension, tachycardia, palpitations, cardiac arrhythmia, cardiac arrest, cardiac failure, sweating, agitation, convulsion, mydriasis, nausea, vomiting, cyanosis, fever, spasms, circulatory collapse, pulmonary oedema, respiratory disorders, psychic disorders, drowsiness, paleness, miosis, decrease in body temperature, bradycardia, shock-like hypotension, apnoea and coma.

 Therapeutic measures after overdosage: